pedroananias/abyo/README.md

 - occurrences.png (Graphs of occurrences separated annually from algal blooms)
 - occurrences_clouds.png (Graphs of occurrences separated annually from clouds)
 - geojson/occurrences_{year}.json (GeoJSON of occurrences by year with parameters (occurrence, cloud and year) that can be imported into QGIS and filtered)
-- tiff/{date}_{band}.tiff (GeoTIFFs of bands Red, Blue, Green, Water Body Clouds and Occurences of the study area.
+- tiff/{date}.zip (ZIP of GeoTIFFs comprehending bandsCloud/Only Water Body and Occurrence/Only Water Body (0 = regular and 1 = anomaly/algal bloom) of the study area.
 If the script can not save those images in locally, will send them to Google Drive)

 ### Exporting GeoTIFFs to Google Drive